-Of course such a transformation in the long-term visions of emerging countries for "development" is by no means "inescapable."
+Of course such a transformation in the long-term visions of emerging countries for 'development' is by no means 'inescapable'.
 It is only necessary and possible.
-The current success of emerging countries in terms of accelerated growth within globalized capitalism and with capitalist means reinforces the illusion that catching-up is possible.
-The same illusion accompanied the experiences of the first wave of "the awakening of the South" in the 20th century, even though at that time they were experienced as a "catch-up by the road of socialism."
-I analyzed the contradictions of the "project of Bandung" (1955-1980), in the same terms, given the conflicting projects of the national bourgeoisies and working classes allied in the struggles for liberation.

-Today the collective imperialism of the triad makes use of all the means at its disposal - economic, financial and military - to continue its domination of the world.
-Emerging countries that take on strategies to eliminate the advantages of the triad - the control of technologies, control of access to the globe's natural resources, and the military control of the planet - are therefore in conflict with the triad.
-This conflict helps to dispel any illusions about their ability "to advance within the system" and gives popular democratic forces the possibility of influencing the course of events in the direction of progress on the long road of the transition to socialism.
+The current success of emerging countries in terms of accelerated growth within globalized capitalism and with capitalist means reinforces the illusion that catching up is possible.
+The same illusion accompanied the experiences of the first wave of 'the awakening of the South' in the twentieth century, even though at that time they were experienced as a 'catch-up by the road of socialism'.
+I analyzed the contradictions of the 'project of Bandung' (1955-1980), in the same terms, given the conflicting projects of the national bourgeoisies and working classes allied in the struggles for liberation.
+Today the collective imperialism of the Triad makes use of all the means at its disposal-economic, financial, and military-to continue its domination of the world.
+Emerging countries that take on strategies to eliminate the advantages of the Triad-the control of technologies, control of access to the globe's natural resources, and the military control of the planet-are therefore in conflict with the Triad.
+This conflict helps to dispel any illusions about their ability 'to advance within the system' and gives popular democratic forces the possibility of influencing the course of events in the direction of progress on the long road of the transition to socialism.

-The New Agrarian question: Access to land for all peasants of the South
+The New Agrarian Question: Access to Land for All Peasants of the South

-All societies before modern (capitalist) time were peasant societies and their production ruled by various specific systems and logics sharing nevertheless the fact that these were not those which rule capitalism (i.e. the maximisation of the return on capital in a market society).

-Modern capitalist agriculture, represented by both rich family farming and/or by agribusiness corporations, is now looking forward to a massive attack on third world peasant production.
-The project did get the green light from WTO in its Doha session.
-Yet, the peasantry still occupies half of humankind.
+All societies before modern (capitalist) time were peasant societies and their production was ruled by various specific systems and logics sharing nevertheless the fact that these were not those which rule capitalism (i.e. the maximization of the return on capital in a market society).
+Modern capitalist agriculture, represented by rich family farming and/or by agribusiness corporations, is now looking forward to a massive attack on Third World peasant production.
+The project did get the green light from the WTO in its Doha session.
 But its production is shared between two sectors enormously unequal in size with a clearly distinct economic and social character and levels of efficiency.

-Capitalist agriculture governed by the principle of return on capital, which is localised almost exclusively in North America, in Europe, in the South cone of Latin America and in Australia, employs only a few tens of millions of farmers who are no longer "peasants".
-But their productivity, which depends on mechanisation (of which they have monopoly worldwide) and the area of land possessed by each farmer, ranges between 10.000 and 20.000 quintals of equivalent cereals per worker annually.

-On the other hand, peasant-farming systems still constitute the occupation of nearly half of humanity - i.e. three billion human beings.
-These farming systems are in turn shared between those who benefited from the green revolution (fertilisers, pesticides and selected seeds), but are nevertheless poorly mechanised, with production ranging between 100 and 500 quintals per farmer, and the other group still excluded from this revolution, whose production is estimated around 10 quintals per farmer.
+Capitalist agriculture governed by the principle of return on capital, which is localized almost exclusively in North America, Europe, the Southern cone of Latin America, and Australia, employs only a few tens of millions of farmers who are no longer 'peasants'.
+Their productivity, which depends on mechanization (of which they have monopoly worldwide) and the area of land possessed by each farmer, ranges between 10,000 and 20,000 quintals of equivalent cereals per worker annually.
+On the other hand, peasant-farming systems still constitute the occupation of nearly half of humanity, i.e. 3 billion human beings.
+These farming systems are in turn shared between those who benefited from the green revolution (fertilizers, pesticides, and selected seeds), but are nevertheless poorly mechanized, with production ranging between 100 and 500 quintals per farmer, and the other group still excluded from this revolution, whose production is estimated around 10 quintals per farmer.
 The new agrarian question is the result of that unequal development.